House chaos forces Senate to take the wheel on spending

 President Biden’s request to Congress included $61 billion for Ukraine, $14 billion for Israel, $14 billion to beef up border operations, $10 billion in humanitarian aid and $2 billion for Indo-Pacific security assistance.
 The push for Ukraine aid comes after Congress was unable to include it in the 45-day continuing resolution lawmakers passed at the end of last month.

-The effort on the Israel and the Ukraine fronts in Congress are being shepherded by the two Senate leaders.
+Efforts on the Israel and Ukraine fronts in Congress are being shepherded by the two Senate leaders.
 Senate Majority Leader Chuck Schumer (D-N.Y.) has been a leading proponent for the boost in funds, saying in a statement after Biden announced his plan that it “sends a clear message to America’s friends and allies that we have your back.”

 The move was a pointed one coming from McConnell — who is the most powerful Republican in Congress after McCarthy’s ouster — as the last time the GOP leader appeared on a Sunday show was in April 2022 to talk up U.S. support for Ukraine.